tahaelbayad/SuperheroesGroup/readme.md

 ## Profiling with Flamegraph
 In addition, we can use the perf command to sample the stack of all processes and produce a flamegraph.

-To do so, we clone his repo:
+To do so, we clone Brendan Gregg's repo:
 ```bash
 git clone https://github.com/brendangregg/FlameGraph
 ```